leolyj/SAN-SAW/README.md

 ```
 train.py
 ```
-Except for the GTAV training set we use 640×640 resolution, all Settings are consistent with [**RobustNet**](https://github.com/shachoi/RobustNet) (including dataloader, dataset partitioning etc).
 We present the demo on GTAV to Cityscapes, other Settings can be implemented by converting the following args.
+(Except for the GTAV training set we use 640×640 resolution, all Settings are consistent with [**RobustNet**](https://github.com/shachoi/RobustNet), including dataloader, dataset partitioning etc).
 Training data path:
 ```
 arg_parser.add_argument('--data_root_path', type=str, default='XXX')